-Fuel expenses, particularly in a tax- and regulation-loving state like California have also been way up in the past three years.
-Since Feb 2016, retail diesel prices in the state have increased from $2.29/gallon to $3.95/gallon, roughly equivalent to $.25 per mile.
+Fuel expenses, particularly in a tax- and regulation-heavy state like California, have also been way up in the past three years.
+Since February 2016, retail diesel prices in the state have increased from $2.29/gallon to $3.95/gallon, roughly equivalent to $.25 per mile.
 At $1.49 per mile, this will cost a carrier 17% of their operating profits if they aren’t on a fuel-surcharge program.

 For the past decade, CARB has required carriers to buy and operate trucks that operate under a more stringent set of emissions regulations.